SoftUni-Internal/interactive-content/EN/10-Deployment/02-App-Preparation-for-Deployment.md

 `web: node index.js`

-## Make sure you are listening on the correct port
+## Make Sure You are Listening on the Correct Port

 When you run your application **locally**, the web server can listen on **any open port**.